 In new business ventures, Ohno aims to work with companies that value social responsibility.

-“I want to see companies having the hard conversations — about diversity and inclusion, about creating a more sustainable but open financial network for any and all who are interested,” he said.
+“I want to see companies having the hard conversations — about diversity and inclusion, about creating a more sustainable but open financial network for any and all who are interested,” he says.
 “I think radical transparency is required.”

 More broadly, he sees a societal transition to “conscious capitalism.”

-“I believe there’s a paradigm shift,” he said.
+“I believe there’s a paradigm shift,” he says.
 “We’re facing a lot of challenges in the country, but my belief is consumers and business-builders are starting to really open up around the idea that we can do all of it – do good, be good, make good.
 The triple bottom line is real.”

 4. Get Talking